K-Phoen/k-phoen.github.io/_drafts/where_should_I_work.md

 For instance, I would love working with researchers in biology or physics.
 I could make my technical expertise available and contribute with my skills to help them in their day to day work.

-I can totally see myself providing tools for other teams and developers.
+Another thing I can totally see myself do is providing tools for other teams and developers.
 Working in an SRE team would be awesome too.

 And doing that abroad would be even better!